grimmlab/ProLaTherm/README.md

         python3 -m thermpred.run -dd /DIRECTORY/CONTAINING/YOUR/FASTAFILES -sd /SAVEDIRECTORY/FOR/CREATED/DATASET -fth FULL_NAME_OF_THERMOPHILIC_FASTA_FILE -fnth FULL_NAME_OF_NON_THERMOPHILIC_FASTA_FILE -nnd NAME_OF_THE_NEW_DATASET

 You only have to invoke the data preprocessing once.
 For the next run, you can use the above-described workflow for prepared data, and need to specify the name of your new dataset as the dataset to use.

+#### Useful Docker commands

+The subsequent Docker commands might be useful when using easyPheno.
+See https://docs.docker.com/engine/reference/commandline/docker/ for a full guide on the Docker commands.

+- `docker images`: List all Docker images on your machine
+- `docker ps`: List all running Docker containers on your machine
+- `docker ps -a`: List all Docker containers (including stopped ones) on your machine
+- `docker start -i CONTAINERNAME`: Start a (stopped) Docker container interactively to enter its command line interface
+-

 ## Contributors
 This pipeline is developed and maintained by members of the [Bioinformatics lab](https://bit.cs.tum.de) lead by [Prof. Dr. Dominik Grimm](https://bit.cs.tum.de/team/dominik-grimm/):